 - Prisons and other establishments where people are in lawful custody.

-It has been written to provide guidance for a responsible person, to help them to carry out a fire risk assessment in less complex premises.
+It helps a responsible person to carry out a fire risk assessment in less complex premises.
 If you read the guide and decide that you are unable to apply the guidance, then you should seek expert advice from a competent person.
 More complex premises will probably need to be assessed by a person who has comprehensive training or experience in fire risk assessment.
-However this guide can be used for multi-occupied buildings to address fire safety issues within their individual occupancies.

-- Carelessly discarded smoking materials if it is allowed to come into contact with combustible materials.
+- Carelessly discarded smoking materials if they are allowed to come into contact with combustible materials.
 A lighted cigarette end will take a long time to ignite combustible materials, which may occur in the sleeping hours, thereby increasing the risk.
-Hopefully the fire detection system would give an early warning of fire, which will not stop the fire but could reduce the damage to negligible losses.
-The use of signs and the prohibition of smoking in risk areas would reduce the risk and constantly broadcast the dangers to the staff and guests.
+Hopefully the fire detection system will give an early warning of fire; this will, of course, not stop the fire but should reduce the damage to negligible losses.
+The use of no-smoking signs and the strict prohibition of smoking in risk areas will reduce the risk and constantly broadcast the dangers to the staff and guests.

 - Electrical Appliances are now a standard provision in bed rooms and can be a source of fire if they have been subjected to misuse.
-Occasionally an electrical faults on electrical apparatus may be a source of fire, especially if they have not been serviced regularly.
+Occasionally, an electrical fault on an electrical apparatus may be the source of fire, especially if the equipment has not been serviced regularly.
 All electrical equipment should be tested annually and the staff and guests kept informed of the possible dangers associated with the different types of electrical equipment.

-- Kitchens can be a high risk dependent on the size and especially if the kitchen is not properly supervised.
+- Kitchens can be a high risk depending on the size, especially if the kitchen is not properly supervised.
 Full dining facilities increase the risk but this is lessened by having staff in attendance at all times.

-- There is a high fire risk is store rooms where bedding, towels, flammable materials and cleaning equipment are stored .
-Flammable materials in the presence of chemical cleaner may result in a higher fire risk if not store correctly.
-House keeping and ensuring the store rooms are keep as tidy as possible, will reduce the risk.
-Also ensure the dangers are discussed at any training sessions.
+- There is a high fire risk in store rooms where bedding, towels, flammable materials and cleaning equipment are stored .
+Flammable materials in the presence of chemical cleaner may result in a higher fire risk if not stored correctly.
+House keeping and keeping the store as tidy as possible will reduce the risk.
+Also, ensure that the dangers are discussed at any training sessions.

-- Tradesmen on the premises, especially those that use apparatus that is capable of starting a fire, like blow lamps, gas torches, metal angle cutters, etc. One needs to ensure a high degree of supervision during and after their presence.
-Give the area they have been working in a through inspection and make sure no hot spots or small fires have been missed.
+- Tradesmen on the premises, especially those that use apparatus that is capable of starting a fire, like blow lamps, gas torches, metal angle cutters, etc. Ensure a high degree of supervision during and after their presence.
+Give the area they have been working in a thorough inspection and make sure no hot spots or small fires have been missed.

 Arson is the single most common cause of fire in business premises and 45% of all serious fires are a result of arson.
 Much of this is not targeted and the vast majority of arson attacks are down to opportunist vandalism.
-Apart from the need to comply with the law the Responsible Person has a duty to himself and his business to reduce this risk to as low as reasonable possible.
-Information to assist you, to achieve these aims, go to my page on How to Combat Arson
+Apart from the need to comply with the law, the Responsible Person has a duty to himself and his business to reduce this risk as low as reasonably possible.
+See also the guide How to Combat Arson

-During training sessions as well as detailing and practicing fire procedures some time should be devoted to emphasising simple fire precautions in an attempt to stop fires happening.
-Not only is fire training in most premises required under law it also makes sense, half an hour spent before the fire may prevent the fire in the first place and can save lives.
+During training sessions fire procedures must be practised and simple fire precautions must be emphasised in an attempt to stop fires happening.
+Not only is fire training in most premises required by law, it also makes sense.
+Half an hour spent on training may prevent a fire and can save lives.
 For further information go to Staff fire safety training.